List of Puerto Rican rums: Mayagüez

-Samples of all these brands or their labels are kept as part of the historical collection of the Castillo Serrallés in Ponce.

-Since 2009 The only distillery operating in Mayaguez is Destileria Coqui producing: Pitorro®, Ron Coquí, Carjakers Handcrafted Rum, Rincon Rum.
+The city of Mayagüez had various rum producing companies, some of which were contractors for United States and Bahamian-based public and private brands.

 Destileria Coqui Inc established a new rum distillery in Mayagüez in 2009, named Destilería Coquí;.
 The Destilería's main product is an artisan rum called Pitorro, analogous to the name in common use to describe Puerto Rican moonshine rum.